-And so, it actually is for any man, woman, boy or girl who cries from their depths, "IT WAS FOR ME!!!"
+And so, it actually is for anyone who cries from their depths, "IT WAS FOR ME!!!"

-By a simple (even joyously awestruck) and decisive act of faith, each one immediately receives salvation from their sins!
+By a heart-felt and decisive act of faith, each one immediately receives salvation from their sins!

 And it is at this very moment they are given three wonderful new-covenant-gifts to bring FREEDOM TO THEIR CONSCIENCE-gifts they may enjoy at any moment of every day.
-Through these they now, at last, have A NEW LIBERTY in Christ!
+Through these they now, at last, have A NEW LIBERTY in Christ!!